Huntingdon Valley, Pennsylvania

 Where do I start?

 This depends on how you plan to use your training.
 Did you just purchase a new pistol (or plan to buy one) and not sure what to do next?
 You should first take the Basics of Pistol Shooting course.
-This will teach you how alll the parts of a handgun work, all about ammunition, cleaning a handgun, and best yet - how to safely shoot your handgun.
-Even if you have shot handguns for a long time, you willl learn something in this course.
+This will teach you how all the parts of a handgun work, ammunition info, cleaning a handgun, and best yet - how to safely shoot your handgun.
+Even if you have shot handguns for a long time, you will learn something in this course.
 Senior law enforcement officers who have taken this course have surprisingly commented that "none of this was taught at the academy!"

 Once you have had a chance to successfully shoot your firearm and practice with it, you might consider taking the Range Safety Officer course.
 Students learn how to help others safely operate a firearm at a shooting range by learning safety procedures, how to set up and operate a range, and how to coach a shooter through any firearm issues they may have while at the range.

 I want to learn to handle my handgun for personal protection.
 What course do I need to take?

 With today's growing crime problems, many people want to carry a gun for self protection.
 NRA offers three terrific courses for this purpose - Personal Protection Inside the Home, Personal Protection Outside the Home, and NRA CCW.
 If you plan on applying for a license to carry concealed (LTCC), you should consider the NRA CCW student course.
 Taken after you have passed the Basics of Pistol Shooting course, CCW teaches students how to safely carry and draw a handgun from a holster.
 Topics in the course include important topics like mindset, carry modes, defensive pistol skills, and more.
 There is also a shooting qualifier that includes drawing from a holster and emergency reloading.
 Even "top shot" pistol shooters have said that they learned a lot from this course.

 I want to become an Instructor.
 What do I need to do?